-- Permitted Uses Not Subject to Acreage Thresholds Residential; Residential Equivalent; Accessory Dwelling Unit-in Compliance with Section 163.31771, F.S.; Public Educational Facility; Recreation/Open Space; Community Garden; Agricultural-Light; Agricultural. - Permitted Uses Subject to Acreage Thresholds Any contiguous use or combination of uses subject to the same acreage threshold specified below, alone or when added together, exceeding the applicable acreage maximum shall require a map amendment to another land use category that permits the use(s): - Uses Subject to Three Acre Maximum Ancillary Nonresidential; Transportation/Utility. - Uses Subject to Five Acre Maximum Institutional (except Public Educational Facilities which are not subject to this threshold, pursuant to the provisions of Section 6.5.4.2). - Locational Characteristics This category is generally appropriate to locations distant from urban activity centers; in areas where use and development characteristics are rural or estate residential in nature; and ranging from areas where environmental features are linked to the protection of natural resources such as aquifer recharge or groundwater resource areas to areas serving as a transition between more rural and more suburban residential areas. - Scenic/Noncommercial Corridor (SNCC) Amendments to Residential Very Low in SNCCs are governed by Section 6.5.4.1.4, which restricts the category to certain SNCC classifications. - Traffic Generation Characteristics The standard for the purpose of calculating typical traffic impacts relative to an amendment for this category shall be 6 trips per day per acre.
+- Permitted Uses Not Subject to Acreage Thresholds Residential; Residential Equivalent; Vacation Rental pursuant to the provisions of Section 509.242(1)(c), Florida Statutes; Accessory Dwelling Unit-in-Compliance with Section 163.31771, F.S.; Public Educational Facility; Recreation/Open Space; Community Garden; Agricultural-Light; Agricultural. - Permitted Uses Subject to Acreage Thresholds Any contiguous use or combination of uses subject to the same acreage threshold specified below, alone or when added together, exceeding the applicable acreage maximum shall require a map amendment to another land use category that permits the use(s): - Uses Subject to Three Acre Maximum Ancillary Nonresidential; Transportation/Utility. - Uses Subject to Five Acre Maximum Institutional (except Public Educational Facilities which are not subject to this threshold, pursuant to the provisions of Section 6.5.4.2). - Locational Characteristics This category is generally appropriate to locations distant from urban activity centers; in areas where use and development characteristics are rural or estate residential in nature; and ranging from areas where environmental features are linked to the protection of natural resources such as aquifer recharge or groundwater resource areas to areas serving as a transition between more rural and more suburban residential areas. - Scenic/Noncommercial Corridor (SNCC) Amendments to Residential Very Low in SNCCs are governed by Section 6.5.4.1.4, which restricts the category to certain SNCC classifications. - Traffic Generation Characteristics The standard for the purpose of calculating typical traffic impacts relative to an amendment for this category shall be 6 trips per day per acre.

-- Residential Use Shall not exceed 1 unit per acre (UPA). - Residential Equivalent Use Shall not exceed an equivalent of 3.0 beds per permitted dwelling unit at 1 UPA. - Nonresidential Use Shall not exceed a floor area ratio (FAR) of .30, nor an impervious surface ratio (ISR) of .60. - Mixed-Use Shall not exceed, in combination, the respective number of UPA and FAR permitted, when allocated in their respective proportion to the net land area of the property.
+- Residential and Vacation Rental Use Shall not exceed 1 unit per acre (UPA). - Residential Equivalent Use Shall not exceed an equivalent of 3.0 beds per permitted dwelling unit at 1 UPA. - Nonresidential Use Shall not exceed a floor area ratio (FAR) of .30, nor an impervious surface ratio (ISR) of .60.

+• Mixed-Use - Shall not exceed, in combination, the respective number of UPA and FAR permitted, when allocated in their respective proportion to the net land area of the property.
+In the alternative, the mixed-use bonus provisions of Section 4.2.3.6 may be used.